Farley family

 The Farley family pioneered news media in provincial England.
-In the 18th century, Samuel Farley I's Exeter Post Man emerged as the first weekly newspaper in Exeter, and as one of the first newspapers in provincial England, and in 1729, Edward Farley II was made a veritable martyr for press freedom when he died in gaol prior to his scheduled release on account of being pardoned for defying the British government's ban on Jacobite literature, and in 1731, Samuel Farley I won a case against the British government's attempted censorship, and the British government ceased intervention in provincial newspapers until 1736, and in 1757, Elizabeth Farley was the first British journalist to be prosecuted for libel, and she defeated the prosecution.
+In the 18th century, Samuel Farley I's Exeter Post Man emerged as the first weekly newspaper in Exeter, and as one of the first newspapers in provincial England, and in 1729, Edward Farley II was made a veritable martyr for press freedom when he died in gaol prior to his scheduled release on account of being pardoned for defying the British government's ban on Jacobite literature, and in 1731, Samuel Farley I won a case against the British government's attempted censorship, and the British government ceased intervention in provincial newspapers until 1736.
+In 1757, Elizabeth Farley was the first British journalist to be prosecuted for libel, and she defeated the prosecution.

-Background
+Origins

-The Farley name is listed in the Domesday Book of 1086, and Adam Farlegh of Somerset is the first of the name to be listed as a land owner in the Hundred Rolls of the 13th century.
+The Farley name is listed in the Domesday Book of 1086.
 Until 1695, the British government had prevented the establishment of printing presses in the provinces, and then the Licensing of the Press Act lapsed.
 In Freshest Advices: Early Provincial Newspapers in England, Professor R. M. Wiles recognises three newspapers as being “the pioneers in English provincial journalism”, namely the Norwich Post, of which the earliest extant issue is from 1707, and the Bristol Post Boy, of which the earliest extant issue is from 1704, and Samuel Farley I’s Exeter Post Man, of which the earliest extant issue is from 1711.
 The governing Whigs came to see provincial newspapers as auxiliaries of the Tory opposition in London, and in 1726, the Comptroller of the Post Office was mandated to institute surveillance, and from then on, all English, Irish and Scottish newspapers were to be purchased for examination by the Treasury Solicitor.
 Thus began the 'print wars' in which Edward Farley II was an early casualty.